atornblad/mt-github-webhook/README.md

 ## Future plans:
 * Examining the use of `OAUTH-TOKEN` instead of HTTP authentication
 * Reacting intelligently to other events than just `PUSH`
-* Providing more different actions to take than just listing changes or pushing them into a directory
+* Providing more predefined actions to take